vasjaj/Scoreboard/README.md

 ## Structure

 Scoreboard is separated in 3 modules - server, client,  and database.
-I also ignroed go convention for variable names on readabilty purposes.
+I also ignroed go convention for variable names for readabilty purpose.

 - Database and server are configurated and have to run via docker-compose
 - Client is a go CLI application which has to be compiled